Frequently Asked Questions

 Yes, as long as they were students during the Fall semester when you begin working on the project.

-The university must fill out the W9, as we are only able to issue stipend checks directly to universities (not to individual student organizations).
+No. The university must fill out the W9/Vendor Form, as we are only able to issue stipend checks directly to universities (not to individual student organizations).

 It is the responsibility of each team to appropriately handle copyright issues related to anything you choose to use in your presentation (including, but not limited to: music, images, graphics, and photos).
 Neither NASA nor NIA can grant permission for you to use copyrighted material.